It’s a really important question for EV owners: How much does it cost to charge an electric car?

 Public charging (slow/fast vs rapid)

-Public prices vary more than home prices, but we do have good current numbers from Zapmap and others for autumn 2025.
+Public prices vary more than home prices, but we do have good current numbers from Zapmap and others for early 2026.

 - VAT on public charging is still 20%, which keeps public prices higher than home electricity (5% VAT).